-Copenhagen Plant Science Centre (CPSC) is a new initiative at the University of Copenhagen which will create new knowledge on complex functions of plants, exploring the interaction with genomics, bioinformatics, biochemistry, chemistry, biophysics and nano-science in a unique living environment.
-The facility will comprise of three new buildings over a total area of 25.000m2 at the Faculty of Life Sciences (LIFE) at Frederiksberg Campus.
+Copenhagen Plant Science Centre (CPSC), a new initiative at the University of Copenhagen created new knowledge on complex functions of plants, exploring the interaction with genomics, bioinformatics, biochemistry, chemistry, biophysics and nano-science in a unique living environment.
+The facility comprise of three new buildings over a total area of 25,000m2 at the Faculty of Life Sciences (LIFE) at Frederiksberg Campus.